Skip Navigation LinksSt. Genevieve High School > chapter-2-GENERAL INFORMATION > section-2-14-Dress/Uniform Code

 B. Regulations for Mass /Formal Attire

-Students must wear the formal attire required by the school and purchased through Dennis uniforms.
+Students must wear the formal attire required by the school and purchased through Tommy Hilfiger.
 Students must wear this uniform in its entireity for mass and other events when specified.
 Students may not wear the Mass/formal attire as regular uniform attire.

 BOYS' GROOMING